What Does CloudBees Jenkins Platform Mean for Me?

 Licensing has changed with the transition from standalone products to the combined CloudBees Jenkins Platform.
 If you’re currently using separate licenses for CloudBees Jenkins Operations Center and CloudBees Jenkins Enterprise, simply open a support case or contact your account team and ask for a CloudBees Jenkins Platform license.

 With CloudBees Jenkins Platform, a single license is entered in CloudBees Jenkins Operations Center (Operations Center > Manage Jenkins > Manage License).
-The CloudBees Jenkins Platform license will activate CloudBees Jenkins Operations Center and automatically issue sub-licenses to connected Client Masters.
-You can check how many Client Master and Executor licenses are available by clicking the ‘Check Validity’ button on the CloudBees Jenkins Operations Center Manage License page:
+The CloudBees Jenkins Platform license will activate CloudBees Jenkins Operations Center and automatically issue sub-licenses to connected Client controllers.
+You can check how many Client controller and Executor licenses are available by clicking the ‘Check Validity’ button on the CloudBees Jenkins Operations Center Manage License page: